Year 12 Drama Units 3 and 4

 - investigate how production areas convey and heighten meaning

-- apply analytical and creative thinking in discussion and writing
+- apply creative and analytical problem solving in discussion and writing

 What skills do you need?

-You speak your thoughts clearly and have the capacity to build reciprocal relationships.
-You engage in the creative development of new work in all stages of the play-making process.
-You dip in and out of play and critical thinking to experiment with different material and techniques.
+You give voice to your thoughts about how to solve performance problems.
+You have the capacity to build reciprocal relationships with your fellow artists.
+You engage collaboratively in all stages of play-making.
+You dip in and out of play and critique to experiment with material in different ways.

 What skills do you develop?